 - A cultivation facility

 - Additional cannabis grows focused on research and development

 All told, the business is said to pull in around $10 million a year.

-Beyond this success, Brooke is a strong voice in cannabis, encouraging women to connect within the industry and even helping drive and craft cannabis laws in Colorado.
+Beyond this success, Brooke is a strong voice in cannabis, encouraging women to connect within the industry and even helping drive and craft cannabis laws

 4. B-Real: Advocating for the Plant Since the Early ’90s